oscbyspro/DiffableTextViews/README.md

 ### Instructions

-To try it, download this package and run the example project from its location.
+To try it out, download this package and compile/run it with Xcode.

 # Views